gabelula/amc2016/call-for-participation.md

-We are looking for community organizers, coders, journalists, independent media makers, free software activists, security and privacy advocates, techno-activists!
+We are looking for community organizers, coders, journalists, independent media makers, free software activists, security and privacy advocates, and techno-activists!
 We need you!

-The technology we use is shaping how we organize and communicate.
-With this track we want to explore how, through building, appropriating, and owning our own tools, we can empower the communities we work with.
+The technology we use is shaping how we organize and communicate, and we can shape it too.
+With this track we will explore how, through building, appropriating, and owning our own tools, we can empower the communities we work with.

 We are looking for hands-on workshops, meet-ups, skill-sharing sessions, conversations, or any other format session that can explore questions such as:

-- who own the tools we use and what are their goals?
+- who owns the tools we use and what are their goals?
-- where are the data and our digital footprints going and how are they being used?
+- where is the data we leave on the internet going and how is it being used?
 - how vulnerable are our organizations in the web?
-- how do cultures influence our work in media technology?
+- how does culture influence our work in media technology?
 - what tools we can use for resisting surveillance and/or counter-surveillance?
 - what strategies can we develop to appropriate the tools we use?
 - what open source tools can we use that let us control where the data is stored?
 - are our communities included in making the open web?
-- what does independent mean in online media?
+- what does "independent" mean in online media?
+- how can we reproduce the successes in open source in other tools?
 - the Internet is shaping our societies, but who is shaping the development of the Internet?
+- what new, inclusive organizational forms can be introduced to technological development, and how?

 We are looking for session proposals that cover:

-- Critical analysis of the tools that are used and who owns them
+- Critical analyses of the tools that are used and who owns them
-- Understanding on how the ecosystem of free software works and how we can contribute to it
+- Understanding how the ecosystem of free software works and how we can contribute to it
 - Knowledge sharing about tools that people and organizations at AMC can use
 - Innovative ways of building technology
-- Tools and strategies that build community engagement
-- Tools and strategies that help us understand/share information/data about our communities
+- Tools and strategies that build community engagement and/or help us understand/share information/data about our communities
-- Building inclusive technologies
+- Processes for building inclusive technologies
-- Diversity in technology building
+- Strategies for increasing diversity in technological development
 - Building safe spaces online and offline
-- Data Journalism
+- Data journalism

-Please, send us any question or comment to blah-blah-blah.
+Please, send us any question or comment to **TODO**.